IsaMukadam/Learning-Kubernetes-From-Scratch/README.md

 # Kubernetes-Training
-Training the various method for using Kubernetes and building up to a working production level.
+Training the various methods for using Kubernetes and building up to a working production level.